 What was your first position out of Colgate and what did you do in that role?

-I began a Masters program at the SUNY College of Environmental Science and Forest in Syracuse.
+I began a Masters program at the SUNY College of Environmental Science and Forestry in Syracuse.
 I studied fish communities in the Laurentian Great Lakes.

 How can students prepare themselves while at Colgate to work in your field?